Olympics on NBC: 2018 closing ceremony

 Like its previous coverage, NBC had a live stream of the closing ceremony without any commentary, and then its traditional tape delayed coverage in primetime, without additional tape delays to the other time zones west of Eastern Time.

 2020 opening ceremony

 In January 2020, NBC announced that it planned to stream the ceremonies of the 2020 Summer Olympics live on Peacock.
-On February 10, 2021, NBC introduced its regular and full simultaneous live broadcasts of the Olympic ceremonies across all U.S. territories with mandated primetime encores for U.S. non-East Coast time zones.
-NBC stated that "following the unprecedented challenges presented by the global [COVID-19] pandemic, the world will come together in Tokyo for what could be the most meaningful and anticipated Opening Ceremony ever.
+On February 10, 2021, NBC introduced its regular and full simultaneous live broadcasts of the Olympic ceremonies across all U.S. territories with mandated primetime encores for U.S. time zones outside the East Coast.
+NBC stated that "following the unprecedented challenges presented by the global COVID pandemic, the world will come together in Tokyo for what could be the most meaningful and anticipated Opening Ceremony ever.
 Given the magnitude of this event, we want to provide viewers with as many ways to connect to it as possible, live or in primetime."